 The remuneration of the Board of Directors consists solely of a fixed remuneration paid out in the form of cash and non-discounted restricted shares.
-In 2016, members of the Board of Directors received a total remuneration of TCHF 2,296 (previous year TCHF 2,293).
+In 2017, members of the Board of Directors received a total remuneration of TCHF 2,283 (previous year TCHF 2,296).
 Remuneration for regular board activities and committee assignments amounted to TCHF 2,100 (previous year TCHF 2,100).
-The structure of remuneration of the members of the Board of Directors has not changed compared with the previous year.
-The level has been decreased for the Chairman and been increased for the members of the Board of Directors, totally to the same extent.
+The structure of remuneration of the members of the Board of Directors has not changed compared to the previous year.